 Conservatories have been around a long time and were all the rage in the latter decades of the 20th century but they are not without their challenges.
-Everyone has been in a conservatory which is just too hot in the summer or freezing in the winter without additional heating, glass roofs are known to be noisy and cleaning them can be a massive challenge.
+Everyone has been in a conservatory that is just too hot in the summer or freezing in the winter without additional heating, glass roofs are known to be noisy, and cleaning them can be a massive challenge.
 Currently, the vogue seems to be bringing the outdoors inside with garden rooms and glass walls within the actual structure of the house so have conservatories had their day?
 Even more importantly, will they add value to the property?

 Conservatories have never really gone out of style but have been around long enough for everyone to know their design faults.
 Happily, these are all resolvable so why not take a look at our handy guide to help you decide whether a new conservatory will be your 21st century home project?